galaxyproject/training-material/faqs/galaxy/reports_tables.md

 contributors: [jmchilton, hexylena]
 ---

-There are a number of options, specifically for tabular data, that can allow it to render more nicely in your workflow reports and pages:
+There are a number of options, specifically for tabular data, that can allow it to render more nicely in your workflow reports and pages and anywhere that GalaxyMarkdown is used.

 - `title` to give your table a title
 - `footer` allows you to caption your table